ClearBlade/native-libraries/crypto.md

 ## crypto.PlatformMtlsCertificate
 Special constant that represents the platform's root CA certificate for MQTT mtls.
 Can be used to create certificates to authenticate with the broker.
-If there is not certificate on the platform for mTLS, using this will throw an error.
+If there is no certificate on the platform for mTLS, using this will throw an error.

 ## crypto.PlatformMtlsPrivateKey
 Special constant that represents the platform's root CA private key for MQTT mTLS.